-Security Object- ives Definition OT.User_auth The TOE enforces the following authentication policy: Password only: Add, update or delete biometrics Update password Modify authentication policy Update the OS and MK firmware to a new version signed by Apple Password or biometric (if enrolled) Unlock of the device Payments confirmation Paired Apple Watch (optional): Unlock of the device Approve other requests (related to the security functions of the TOE) to enter their administrator password.
+Definition tives OT.User_Auth The TOE enforces the following authentication policy: Password only: Add, update, or delete biometrics Update password Modify authentication policy Update the OS and MK firmware to a new version signed by Apple Password or biometric (if enrolled) Unlock of the device Payments confirmation Paired Apple Watch (optional): Unlock of the device Approve other requests (related to the security functions of the TOE) to enter their administrator password.
 These requests do not include user authentication for Apple Pay transactions.
-OT.Card_Data The TOE enforces that sensitive card data: Is encrypted before being sent to the Apple servers Is not accessible after being sent to the Apple Server OT.Password_De- lete The TOE enforces that removing the password: Disables biometric authentication Disables Apple Pay OT.Card_Delete The TOE securely triggers the delete of each individual Apple Pay card when: A card is removed from Apple Wallet, The TOE handles the revocation of a card by its Issuer, The use of Apple Pay is canceled (from iCloud, the System Preferences or password removal), The iCloud account is no longer associated with the device.
+OT.Card_Data The TOE enforces that sensitive card data: Is encrypted before being sent to the Apple servers Is not accessible after being sent to the Apple server OT.Pass- word_Delete The TOE enforces that removing the password: Disables biometric authentication Disables Apple Pay OT.Card_Delete The TOE securely triggers the delete of each individual Apple Pay card when: A card is removed from Apple Wallet, The TOE handles the revocation of a card by its issuer, The use of Apple Pay is disabled (from iCloud, the System Settings or password removal), The iCloud account is no longer associated with the device.
 When a card is removed, the TOE also instructs the Secure Element to mark it as deleted.
 OT.Auth_SE The TOE provides the Secure Element with password/biometric user authentication fea- ture for Apple Pay payment approval.
 OT.Payment For e-commerce transactions, the TOE enforces that transaction details are displayed to the User (including the card to be used from the Wallet, the amount, and the payee) be- fore the User shows their intent to pay and authenticates for payment validation.
 The TOE ensures that these details cannot be corrupted between the payment validation and the moment when details are sent to the Secure Element.
 The TOE also requests explicit intent from the User for Apple Pay transactions.
 OT.Bio_Delete TOE Biometrics delete is a secure erase of the enrolled biometric data.

-Security Object- ives Definition OT.Disk_Erase TOE securely deletes all User data when the User launches an "Erase All Content and Settings" on the OS, Erase the disk from Disk utility, sets the OS to recovery mode, or does a device erase from iCloud.
+OT.Disk_Erase TOE securely deletes all User data when the User launches an "Erase All Content and Settings" on the OS, sets the OS to recovery mode, or does a device erase from iCloud.
 This also initiates the disabling of Apple Pay and plans the destruction of Apple Pay cards that will be effective when the device is restored.

-OT.Anti_Replay The TOE ensures that each payment processed by an Apple Pay card holds the unique identifier.
+Security Objec- tives Definition OT.Anti_Replay The TOE ensures that each payment processed by an Apple Pay card holds the unique identifier.
 OT.OS_Update TOE enforces security measures ensuring preservation of User data when an OS/MK firmware update is installed in the TOE.
-This objective protects the user authentication credentials (Biometrics and Password), the Apple Pay card data, and more.
+This objective protects the user authentication credentials (biometrics and password), the Apple Pay card data, and more.
 OT.Watch The TOE allows the user to do the following operations using their Apple Watch through a secure channel: unlock the TOE approve other requests (related to the security functions of the TOE) to enter their administrator password.
 These requests do not include user authentication for Apple Pay transactions.